DPandaman/MapKit/README.md

 - **Plug-and-play templates** for common use cases
 - **Template Variety:** choose between web templates of Chrome Extensions
-- **Community contributions** – developers can add and share their own templates
+- **Community contributions:** developers can add and share their own templates

 <!-- ## 📸 Demo